 The limit represents the amount of the penalty that the surety is prepared to pay in the event the principal should default.
-The penalty of the bond remains unchanged throughout the period of the contract and does not reduce during the performance of the obligation.
+Furthermore, the penalty of the bond remains unchanged throughout the period of the contract and does not reduce during the performance of the obligation.

 6. Of indeterminate length and non-cancellable

 Some types of surety bonds are non-cancellable and terminate only when the principal’s obligations have been fulfilled.

 A surety must provide a surety contract in writing and execute it under the seal of the surety and the principal.
 Moreover, oral contracts are not binding on the surety.